Bticino: History

-The Company
+The company

 The company is part of the International Group Legrand and operates both on the Italian market and on the Worldwide one with over 60 offices abroad.

 The main products in the field of electrical equipment are traditional and domotics switches, plates, residual current devices, intercoms and video intercoms.

 The main office and headquarter is in Varese, where there are 1500 employees, split between design, production, quality, test, marketing, administrative and commercial offices.
 Other important locations are Erba, where all the domotics products and video intercoms are developed and produced; Ospedaletto Lodigiano where is located the central warehouse; Bodio, where the plaques are made; Azzano San Paolo and Torre del Greco, where are developed and manufactured devices industrial and residual current device.

 BTicino is present on many markets: Europe (Belgium, Spain), Latin America (Brazil, Mexico, Costa Rica, Venezuela, Chile, Peru), Asia (Thailand, China), and the United States.

-The strategy of the company is to bring quality, technology and Italian design values, especially introducing within the functional and installation performance the merits of aesthetics and comfort..

 Sport

 The company sponsored the 2008 UCI Road World Championships held in Varese.